Comparison·Jun 15, 2026·10 min read

 Does Floowed integrate with CredoLab?

 Floowed is score-agnostic and integrates with any scoring API.
-If you have a CredoLab contract, the Decisioning Canvas can consult CredoLab as part of your policy.
+If you have a CredoLab contract, the Decisioning Engine can consult CredoLab as part of your policy.
 We don't restrict which scoring vendors you use.

 Does Floowed have its own score?